Chong Chun Wie

 Biography

 Dr Chong has taken various roles in education and research.
 At IMU, he was appointed the program director of MSc Molecular Medicine.
-The course is a mixed-mode 1.5-year program that consists of 12 months of coursework and 6 months of research.
-He was instrumental in obtaining accreditation from the Malaysia Qualifications Agency to allow the program to be offered under the open distance learning mode.
-In addition, he also established collaboration with the Queen Mary’s University of London (QMUL), UK, to recognise the credits from MSc Molecular Medicine.
-This allows the MSc Molecular Medicine students to obtain a second degree in MSc Genomic Medicine, QMUL through unit top-up.
+He was instrumental in obtaining accreditation from the Malaysian Qualifications Agency to allow the program to be offered under the open distance learning mode.
+In addition, he established a double degree option for the MSc Molecular Medicine program to jointly award a second award of MSc Genomic Medicine from Queen Mary’s University of London (QMUL), UK through credit top-up.

 Research interests